 You’ll want to clean out your gutter system periodically in order to prevent what’s called an ice dam from setting up shop on your roof.
 Formed by a complex interaction of melting snow and a narrow threshold of temperatures, these nasty nuisances can result in quite the puddle of standing water.

 While water on its own isn’t a threat to your roof (it stands out in the rain all the time, after all), standing water is, as your roofing is designed to shed it.
 Why else do you have gutter systems and a sloping roof profile?

 When water gets under your shingles and flows down into your home, it’s more than a cosmetic issue.
-Sure you can wind up with some nasty water stains, but those are small potatoes compared for the potential for electrical fires and mold.
-The former of which is obviously dangerous, but don’t shortchange fungi—they can cause quite significant health issues if left unchecked.
+Sure, you can wind up with some nasty water stains, but those are small potatoes compared to the potential for electrical fires and mold.
+The former of which is obviously dangerous, but don’t shortchange fungi!
+They can cause quite significant health issues if left unchecked.